-Personalised Kites: Spring crafts for toddlers can be worked on with an adult to make the process easier and more fun for everyone.
-Making kites fits into the kind of spring crafts for kids that will have everyone itching to get outside.
-Making kites may be a little difficult for smaller children although they will enjoy painting or coloring the kite body.
+Personalised Kites: Spring crafts for kids can work well with an adult to make the process easier and more fun for everyone.
+Making kites fits into the kind of spring crafts for toddlers that will have everyone itching to get outside.
+This craft may be a little difficult for smaller children although they will enjoy painting or colouring the kite body.

-Instructions: To create these fun spring crafts for kids, colour, paint, stencil your design on the sheets of paper.
-Tie the dowels together in a cross formation.
-Use the twine to create the shape of the kite by tying it to the end of the dowels from end to end so that there is twine tied to each dowel end.
+Instructions: To create these fun and amazing spring crafts for kids, colour, paint, stencil your design on the sheets of paper.
+After that tie the dowels together in a cross formation.
+Use the twine to create the shape of the kite.
+Now, tie it to the end of the dowels from end to end so that there is twine tied to each dowel end.
 You could use hot glue to hold it in place.

 Tie the string to fly the kite to the twine passing through the front of the kite.
 Fasten the ribbon or fabric scraps to the tail of the kite and your spring crafts for toddlers are ready to fly.